cicsdev/cics-java-liberty-springboot-jms/blog.md

 Once your newly generated project has been imported into your IDE, you should have the `Application.java` and `ServletInitializer.java` classes which provide the basic framework of a Spring Boot web application.

 For Gradle, your build file will need three additional dependencies: `spring-integration-jms`, `javax.transaction-api` and `javax.jms-api` over and above those required for the Part 1 tutorial.
-The Java EE JMS and JTA dependencies are marked as `compileOnly`, this is because the Liberty runtime provides its own implementations.
-We want to compile against those dependencies, but not package them into the build as would be done if the `implementation` directive was chosen.
+The Java EE JTA and JMS dependencies should be marked as compileOnly because the Liberty runtime provides its own implementations.
+You want to compile against those dependencies, but not package them into the build as would be done if the implementation directive was chosen.
-Your gradle.build file should look like this.
+Your gradle.build file should look like this:

 ``` gradle
 dependencies